Shot at while they drowned. Executed in the desert. Those who collected the bodies recount ‘one of the worst days’ in Darfur’s genocide-scarred history – KION546

 The ICRC also said it may in some cases “share concerns with selected third parties,” such as other states or international bodies, with a view toward influencing those involved in armed conflicts.

-When asked whether the ICRC had alerted third parties to evidence of a mass atrocity in El Geneina, Synenko said they had not.
+CNN has been told the ICRC has not alerted third parties to evidence of a mass atrocity in El Geneina.

 The SRC in El Geneina declined to comment on whether it had informed the ICRC of the bodies collected in the city.

-Note: Clarification: This story has been updated to clarify the attribution related to the ICRC’s reporting of evidence in El Geneina.